openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

 If a scope value related to credential issuance and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the provider MUST interpret these individually.
-However, if both request the same Credential type, than the Issuer MUST follow the request as given by the authorization details object.
+However, if both request the same Credential type, than the Credential Issuer MUST follow the request as given by the authorization details object.

 ### Additional Request Parameters

 This specification defines the following request parameters that can be supplied in a Authorization Request:

 * `Wallet_issuer`: OPTIONAL.
-JSON String containing the Wallet's OpenID Connect Issuer URL.
-The Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
+JSON String containing the Wallet's OpenID Connect issuer URL. the Credential Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `op_state`: OPTIONAL.
-String value identifying a certain processing context at the Credential issuer.
-A value for this parameter is typically passed in an issuance initation request from the issuer to the Wallet (see ((#issuance_initiation_request)).
-This request parameter is used to pass the `op_state` value back to the Credential issuer.
+String value identifying a certain processing context at the Credential Issuer.
+A value for this parameter is typically passed in an issuance initation request from the Credential Issuer to the Wallet (see ((#issuance_initiation_request)).
+This request parameter is used to pass the `op_state` value back to the Credential Issuer.

-Note: When processing the Authorization Request, the issuer MUST take into account that the `op_state` is not guaranteed to originate from this issuer in all circumstances.
+Note: When processing the Authorization Request, the Credential Issuer MUST take into account that the `op_state` is not guaranteed to originate from this Credential Issuer in all circumstances.
 It could have been injected by an attacker.

 ### Pushed Authorization Request